-Icon Description Selection: In this mode, you cannot insert any elements in the diagram.
+Icon Description Selection : In this mode, you cannot insert any elements in the diagram.
 The mouse is used to select object and lines, select tag name areas, or move or copy objects in the diagram.
-At any moment you can press the ESCAPE key to go back to the Selection mode.
-Insert Block: In this mode, the mouse is used for inserting blocks in the diagram.
-Click in 1 the diagram and drag the new block to the desired position.
+At any moment you can press the ESCAPE key to go back to the Selection mode. ₽ Insert Block : In this mode, the mouse is used for inserting blocks in the diagram.
+Click in the diagram and drag the new block to the desired position.
 The type of block inserted is the one currently selected in the list of the main toolbar.
-Insert variable: In this mode, the mouse is used for inserting variable tags.
+Insert variable : In this mode, the mouse is used for inserting variable tags.
 Variable tags can then be wired to the input and output pins of the blocks.
 Click in the diagram and drag the new variable to the desired position.
-Insert comment text: In this mode, the mouse is used for inserting comment text areas in the diagram.
+Insert comment text : In this mode, the mouse is used for inserting comment text areas in the diagram.
 Comment texts can be entered anywhere.
 Click in the diagram and drag the text block to the desired position.
-The text area can then be selected and resized.
-Insert connection line: In this mode, the mouse is used to wire the input and output pins of the diagram objects.
+The text area can then be selected and resized. 上 Insert connection line: In this mode, the mouse is used to wire the input and output pins of the diagram objects.
 The line must always be drawn in the direction of the data flow: from an output pin to an input pin.
 The FBD editor automatically selects the best routing for the new line.
 You can change the default routing by inserting corners on lines. (see below).
 You also can drag a line from an output pin to an empty space.
 In this case, the editor automatically finishes the line with a user-defined corner so that you can continue drawing the connection to the desired pin and force the routing while you are drawing the line.
-Insert corner: In this mode, the mouse is used for inserting a user-defined corner on a line.
-Corners are used to force the routing of connection lines, as the FBD editor imposes a default routing only between two pins or user-defined corners.
-Corners can then be selected and moved to change the routing of existing lines.
-Insert network break: In this mode, the mouse is used for inserting a horizontal line that acts as a break in the diagram.
-Breaks have no meaning for the execution of the program; they just help in understanding big diagrams, by splitting them into a list of networks.